 - Real/realistic characters.
 Heroes should not be flawless.
 Anti-heroes ought not to be thoroughly detestable.
 They need to be nuanced and complex – the way real people are.

 - Solid character development.
-The protagonist must change for the better over the course of the book.
+The protagonist must change for the better over the course of

 - Content that adds to the reader's cultural literacy.
 The book's plot, setting, characters, or vocabulary – something – must contribute to a reader's knowledge about world events and cultures, or their understanding of "the way things work" in human relations, in life.